 Step One: Fertility testing

 We highly recommend that both women go through at least the minimal level of fertility testing.
 We may find that an undiagnosed infertility factor changes the roles in terms of who contributes the eggs and who carries the baby to improve your chances of success.
-Or, in some cases, the results of your fertility tests may change your fertility plan more dramatically – using a separate donor’s eggs or using another gestational carrier altogether.
+Or, in some cases, the results of your fertility tests may change your fertility plan more dramatically – using a separate donor’s eggs.

 Step Two: Egg retrieval